oloed/webactors/README.md

 be modeled by a chain of callbacks.
 Indeed, actor-based programming can be a good way to manage the inherent complexities of callback-driven programming.

+### Actors and the JavaScript Event Loop

+In WebActors, actors are implemented in a non-reentrant fashion.
+Newly spawned actors won't run, and newly sent messages won't be delivered, until the currently running actor returns control to the event loop.

+Before returning control to the event loop, an actor can decide which messages will re-activate it by registering callbacks for messages matching particular patterns.
+If an actor doesn't set itself up to receive any messages before returning control to the event loop, or if it returns control to the event loop by raising an exception, then that actor will terminate.

 ### Creating Actors and Sending Messages